 Liberty Fund Staff

-Amy Willis, Econlib Liaison for Liberty Fund, is a Liberty Fund Fellow who also works in the Liberty Fund conference program.
+Amy Willis, Director, is a Liberty Fund Senior Fellow who also directs AdamSmithWorks.org and the Online Library of Liberty.
 She is a graduate of the University of Vermont and holds Masters degrees from the University of Delaware and Arizona State University.
 She taught high school and college economics in Arizona, and served as the Executive Director of the Arizona Council on Economic Education before joining Liberty Fund in 2006.